rh-glaubke/QUANTIFA/README.md

 ## Output Products
 QUANTIFA generates four primary output products: (1) a conformity contour plot illustrating the relative sensitivity of IFA populations at the specified location and depth to changes in annual and interannual climate variability; (2) a quantile-quantile (Q-Q) plot comparing the two inputted IFA populations (or a single IFA population against the ORA-S5 data); (3) a matrix containing false positive rates (mean and SD) for each individual quantile; and (3) a data-model consistency map illustrating the proportion of signficiant quantiles that align with a suite of hypothetical paleoclimate scenarios.

-For examples of these figures and how to interpret them, please see the case studies detailed in the discussion of our paper (see citation information below).
+For examples of these figures and how to interpret them, please see the case studies detailed in the discussion of our initial paper (see citation information below) or the discussion in an our upcoming publication (stay tuned).

 ## Example Datasets
 The datasets we used in the model application exercises in our paper are available to download in this repository (QUANTIFA_TropPac_ExDataset.xlsx).
 These include IFA populations from the coast of New Caledonia (Schmitt et al., 2019), the Line Islands (White et al., 2018), and the eastern equatorial Pacific (Ford et al., 2015).
 Feel free to use these data to orient yourself with the algorithm (if you do, be sure to use the tropical Pacific variant of QUANTIFA and the TP_ORAS5 dataset).
 Please see our paper for proper references to these data.